prabhatpp/terraform_aws/README.md

-# aws_daily cost script
+# AWS_daily cost script

-if you  want to fetch the daily cost of report in any account id  this script will give the result. firstly update your credential (access key id , secrete key) and update the EMAIL FRPM or EMAIL to and run the script at any time when you want the report.
+If you  want to fetch the daily cost of report in any account id  this script will give the result. firstly update your credential (access key id , secrete key) and update the EMAIL FRPM or EMAIL to and run the script at any time when you want the report.